TradeControl/tradecontrol.github.io/src/pages/technical/cash-statement-proof.md

 - `PASS` means:
   - all definition identities hold within tolerance, and
-  - the reconciliation residual (`Difference`) is within tolerance (rounding-only), and
+  - the reconciliation residual (`Variance`) is within tolerance (rounding-only), and
   - the loss carry-forward deltas are arithmetically consistent, and
   - the flow reconciliation view has the expected row shape.

 - `FAIL` indicates a definitional break (a true inconsistency), such as:
   - boundary mismatches (year-end vs pay-date windows),
-  - misclassification of equity movements into/out of `CapitalInjection`,
+  - incorrect tax expense vs carry handling,
-  - treating carry mechanisms (e.g., loss tax carry) as P&L expense.
+  - cash polarity mismatches causing statement distortions.

 ### Tolerance